Waterfowl through Cranes

 Willet, infrequent in WI during fall, was reported three times: at Festival and Samuel Myers Parks, Racine Co on 9 Aug (Drew Goldberg, Dawn Klamut), at the Milwaukee lakefront, Milwaukee Co from 9–10 Aug (Jessica Hilt, Greg Ongie), and at Peshtigo Harbor, Marinette Co on 4 Sep (Lynette Thonne).
 Red Phalaropes were reported in MN at Somsen Slough, Brown Co from 21–24 Oct (Brian T. smith, m. ob.); in WI from Sheboygan City lakefront, Sheboygan Co from 6–8 Nov (Tiffany Biedermann, Steven Thompson) and at Tenney Park, Dane Co on 15 Nov (Cynthia Bridge, Caitlyn Schuchhardt, C. Warneke).
 MI birders detected at least three Red Phalaropes at Port Huron, St. Clair Co, during the 22 Sep storm (Adam Byrne, m. obs.); additional sightings, all single birds, came from Whitefish Pt., Chippewa Co on 1 Nov (Mario Balitbit), Muskegon Co from 1–7 Nov, and St. Clair Co on 11 Nov (Andrew Simon, Brian Beauchene).

-It was an exceptional fall for jaeger observation throughout the region.
-A Pomarine Jaeger was first seen at Wisconsin Pt., Douglas Co on 24 Sep (Aaron Holschbach) and continued for some time, being seen also across the state line from Minnesota Pt., St. Louis Co.
-It was last reported on 9 Nov in WI (Ken Milender).
-So often in this region, jaeger sightings come as quick flashes at lakewatches; to have one—especially a Pomarine—seen reliably for more than two weeks is remarkable.
-In MI, birders had a Pomarine on Lake Superior at Whitefish Point, Chippewa Co, on 24 Sep and two Poms on southern Lake Michigan in Berrien Co on 22 Sep.
-On 22 Sep, winds originating in northern Ontario built to gale force over Lake Huron, driving numerous jaegers into the narrows between Port Huron, MI and Sarnia, ON.
-Of these, conservatively, one was identified as a Pomarine, 11 as Parasitic, and five as Long-tailed (Adam Byrne, m.obs.)
+This fall was exceptional for jaeger observations throughout the region.
+A juvenile Pomarine Jaeger appeared at Wisconsin Pt., Douglas Co, WI 29 Sep–9 Nov (Peder Svingen, m.ob.) and was repeatedly seen across the state line from Minnesota Pt., St. Louis Co., MN.
+So often in this region, jaeger sightings come as quick flashes at lakewatches; to have one—especially a Pomarine—seen reliably for more than six weeks is remarkable.
+An adult Pomarine Jaeger was also seen at Wisconsin Pt., Douglas Co, WI on 24–25 Sep (Aaron Holschbach).
+In MI, birders had a single Pomarine on Lake Superior at Whitefish Point, Chippewa Co, on 24 Sep and two more on southern Lake Michigan in Berrien Co on 22 Sep.
+On that date, winds streaming south from northern Ontario built to gale force over Lake Huron and drove numerous jaegers into the narrows between Port Huron, MI and Sarnia, ON.
+Of these, conservatively, one was identified as a Pomarine, 11 as Parasitic, and five as Long-tailed (Adam Byrne, m.obs.).

 Elsewhere, Parasitic Jaegers were reported from Wisconsin Pt. and Minnesota Pt. from 8 Sep (Scott Swengel) to Oct 19 (Becca Engdahl, Rob Freeman); an impressive high count of 10 was observed from Wisconsin Pt. on 26 Sep (Clinton Dexter-Nienhaus, Gregg Severson).
 In MI, 16 Parasitic Jaegers were tallied from Whitefish Pt over the course of the season.
 A Long-tailed Jaeger was observed in WI at Oakland, Douglas Co 2 Aug (Ben Havlicek), and another was in MI at Whitefish Pt. on 13 Sep; the number of Long-tailed Jaegers seen in Michigan this fall was a new record.
 Black-legged Kittiwakes graced Minnesota Pt. and Wisconsin Pt., St. Louis and Douglas Cos, respectively, from 29 Oct–14 Nov (Andy Forbes, Matthew Thompson, Joshua Watson, m. ob.).
 They also appeared at three other WI locations: Port Washington, Ozaukee Co on 3 Nov (Alex Mann), Washburn Harbor, Bayfield Co from 7–30 Nov (m. ob.), and in Milwaukee Co on Nov 28 (Kevin Welsh).